YvonneChenCS/book-recommender/README.md

 # Gutenberg Book Recommender

-This is a web app based on a NLP content-based recommendation system, which attempts to recommend books similar to user-provided examples using the bag-of-words model.
+This is a web app based on a NLP content-based recommendation system, which attempts to recommend books similar to user-provided examples using natural language processing principles.
 Visit Gutenberg Book Recomender at http://yvonnechen.dev/gutenberg.

 ## Todo:
  - [x] downloader